Active Outdoors in Norfolk

 2, It supports your mental health and wellbeing

 Numerous studies have found that spending time in nature has a positive effect on mental health and wellbeing.
 Stepping out into green spaces for your walk or run gives an extra lift to your mood and increases your feelings of self-esteem.
 And woods, fields, and parks are great places to practise mindfulness - taking some time out of your busy schedule to relax and use your senses to reflect on your natural surroundings.

 Missing meeting up with friends at work, the gym, or coffee shop?
 You can still meet up with one other person outdoors and being active together is a great way to reconnect with people, build relationships and reduce feelings of isolation.

-It's easy to maintain social distancing
+3, It's easy to stay local and maintain social distancing

 Norfolk is blessed with thousands of square miles of open space, from its stunning coastline to the peaceful Broads, the big skies of the Fens, and the Breckland forests.
 Not to forget the many green spaces and riverside paths of the fine city of Norwich!
 Norfolk has about 2,400 miles of public footpaths to explore, with over 1,200 miles of walks, cycle paths and bridleways brought together in the Norfolk Trails network.
 So you're never far from a quiet spot where you can safely exercise while sticking to social distancing guidelines.

-It's free, it's always open, and it's for everyone
+5, It's free, it's always open, and it's for everyone

 You don't need to buy a ticket to get outside and be active, or any special equipment apart from comfy footwear and clothing suitable for the great British weather!
 Whether it's a stroll with the kids to the local playground, a sunny afternoon on the beach, or a jog around the block with a friend, it's all free for you to enjoy whenever you want to.